opendilab/DI-engine/ding/docs/source/hands_on/dqn.rst

            :align: center
            :height: 300

-    - RNN
+    - RNN(DRQN, R2D2)

 Implementations
 ----------------
-The default config is defined as follows:
+The default config of DQNPolicy is defined as follows:

 .. autoclass:: ding.policy.dqn.DQNPolicy
+   :noindex:

 The network interface DQN used is defined as follows:

-    * TODO
+.. autoclass:: ding.model.template.q_learning.DQN
+   :members: __init__, forward
+   :noindex:

 The Benchmark result of DQN implemented in DI-engine is shown in `Benchmark <../feature/algorithm_overview.html>`_